SMB92/F4-SpawnEngine/README.md

 - Converted SpResetClock Property on RegionManager to a float.
 Was an oversight.

 ###### PLUGIN CHANGES:
--Coming in 0.19.02 release candidate.
+- Coming in 0.20.01 release candidate.

 ------
 ##### [02/09/2018] SpawnEngine updated to version 0.18.01.180902